 Ritual drinking in Viking Age Scandinavia, however, has ample evidence to support its existence.
 While we cannot say for sure if such rituals were ubiquitous among all norse settlements of the time, we do know that ritual drinking figures in their mythology and is supported, in part, by archeological evidence.

 Evidence in text

-The arabic chronicler Ibn Fadlan, who travelled north of the Black Sea where he encountered the Rus on the shores of (what was probably) the Dnieper River, described ritual drinking as part of the funeral rites of a Norse king.
+The Arabic chronicler Ibn Fadlan, who traveled north of the Black Sea where he encountered the Rus on the shores of (what was probably) the Dnieper River, described ritual drinking as part of the funeral rites of a Norse king.
 According to this source, the drinking was very heavy and lasted several days.